DennisKlingener/MediTrack/README.md

 - need a secret key (gitlab secret) to secure and verify jwt tokens.
 Stretch goal, not needed.
 - Need to ensure the front end login has a controlled time zone drop down menu to match whats expected in the endpoints etc.
 - Need to place our api endpoints in our .env or a gitlab secret.
 These need to be secure.
+- Implement error messages in the UI for login and signup errors.

 ## Notes:
 - Wont be able to test the jwt token stuff until the signup page is done and functional.